 “the horn is conical, bent back towards the head, and longer than a span…the animal’s ears protrude on both sides like those of a donkey, and…its upper lip forms into a finger-shape, like the protrusion on the end of an elephant’s trunk.”

 Later, in medieval times, scholars took his description and formed ever more fanciful versions of the beast, aided by the absence of first-hand knowledge and the difficulty of reading and interpreting old Arabic script.
-It has been conjectured that also the mythical karkadann may have an origin in Rishyashringas account from the Mahabharata.
+It has been conjectured that the mythical karkadann may have an origin in Rishyashringas account from the Mahabharata.

 The creature, which earlier was synonymous with the rhinoceros, turned into a veritable chimera.
 Like the unicorn, it was deemed as capable of being subdued by virgins and worse, its horn was endowed with the strangest sort of mythic-medicinal properties.

-Ancient hindu Rituals
+Ancient Hindu Rituals

 The earliest mention of the rhino was that of Kalikapurana where sacrifice of the rhinoceros, which was in practice in the Kamakhya temple, had been described.